Product was successfully added to your shopping cart.

 If a full bottle has not been burped for awhile, take it outside and cover with a dishtowel or hand towel.
 Wrap it up and point the top of the bottle away from faces or anything breakable.
 Use the towel to help pry the bale out and up.
 The towel will absorb any excess soda.

 Kefir sodas are delicious, nutritious and a great alternative to commercial sodas.
-Just be sure to exercise a little caution when storing them so you can enjoy the bubbles in your glass instead of on the ceiling.
+Exercise a little caution and common sense to enjoy the bubbles in your glass instead of on the ceiling.